Ayushk4/Ayushk4.github.io/about.md

 Hi there!

 I am an undergraduate majoring in Computer Science and Engineering, IIT Kharagpur.
-My interests include Artificial Intelligence, Software and applied Mathematics.
-I am also an open source developer.
+My interests include Artificial Intelligence, Software Development and applied Mathematics.
+I am also an open source enthusiast.

 <div class="pagination">
   {% if site.owner.linkedin %}